Bringing together senior scientists from around the world to mitigate extreme risks from AI

 Max Tegmark

-MIT Center for Brains, Minds & Machines
+Professor, Center for Brains, Minds and Machines (CBMM)

 President and Co-founder